b-c-r/CRITTERcode/README.md

 Each function is saved in a separate \*.R-file and documented approximately in roxygen2 style (Wickham et al., 2024) and in this README.
 The functions depend mostly hierarchically on each other.
-All functions are saved in the project’s sub folders called functions\_\*.
+All functions are saved in the project’s sub folders called `/functions_*/`.

 ### Functions to identify the functional response type